cnnrbrn/noroff-javascript-2-content/module-3/lesson-3.md

 -   creating a dynamic menu
 -   creating a new resource in an API through a POST request
--   updaing a resource through a PUT request
+-   updating a resource through a PUT request

 We'll be adding a JSON web token to our POST and PUT requests as both require authentication.